-Rhopalura sp., right, is a parasite of Platyhelminthes, Mollusca and Annelida.
+Rhopalura sp., above, is a parasite of Platyhelminthes, Mollusca and Annelida.
 Its body is simply a layer of epithelial cells, many with cilia, surrounding a group of sex cells.